tmarcu/clear-linux-documentation/source/clear-containers/getting-started/cc-getting-started.rst

 and fast Intel Clear Containers environment under Docker* 1.12 and beyond via an :abbr:`Open Container Initiative (OCI)` compatible `runtime`.

+For more architecture details, visit the :ref:`cc-architecture` section.

 Installation instructions
 =========================

 The primary host platform is Clear Linux* Project for Intel® Architecture.
 For instructions on installing Docker and Clear Containers under Clear Linux, please refer to instructions from the runtime source tree:

 	•	https://github.com/01org/cc-oci-runtime/wiki/Installation